int128/kubelogin/README.md

 ### Troubleshoot

 You can log out by removing the token cache directory (default `~/.kube/cache/oidc-login`).
-Kubelogin will perform authentication if the token cache file does not exist.
+Kubelogin will ask you to login via browser again if the token cache file does not exist i.e., you start from scratch

 You can dump claims of an ID token by `setup` command.